 He is the embodiment of l’art de recevoir (that generous French spirit of hospitality which he considers to be a vital force in good business practice) and was born into wine royalty as the son of Alexis Lichine, the Russian wine mogul and entrepreneur.

-And though his creation, Whispering Angel, has earned itself the nickname ‘Hampton’s Water’ due to the insatiable thirst of wealthy partygoers and soaring sales in America, Lichine remains as unabashed and unpretentious as the pink wine we all love to love.
+Now stocked in the Gentleman’s Journal Shop, his exquisite creation has the Christened name of Whispering Angel, but has earned itself the nickname ‘Hampton’s Water’ due to the insatiable thirst of wealthy partygoers and soaring sales in America.
+It’s worth setting these gleefully decadent associations to one side, though (at least for now): because Lichine remains as unabashed and unpretentious as the pink wine we all love to love.

-You’ll be even less likely to spot a glass that hasn’t been snapped on an iPhone and shared online as a representation of instantly recognisable pleasure.
-Look harder, and you’ll notice that the wine is not a sickening shade of bright pink, and it might well not be being enjoyed by a woman.
+And, presumably, we’re all used to that familiar feeling of scrolling through Instagram and being greeted with a shimmering glass of rosé that’s been snapped on an iPhone, and shared online as a representation of instantly recognisable pleasure.
+Look harder, and you’ll notice that – contrary to opinions dating back to just a few years ago – the wine is not a sickening shade of bright pink.
+Chances are, it’s not being enjoyed by a woman, either.

 The man behind the alchemy...